spiral-project/daybed/docs/source/index.rst

 =====

 #.
 Create a model by posting its definition (*title, fields, ...*)
 #.
-Define or reuse existing permissions sets (*modify definition, create, update or delete records, ...*)
+Define the permissions sets (*modify definition, create, update or delete records, ...*)
 #.
 Use the allocated RESTful end-point in your application (*GET, POST, PUT, ...*)
 #.
 Store and query the records !